julianaklulo/pycon2024-intro-to-micropython/README.md

 ## Cheat Sheet
 The file [cheat_sheet.py](cheat_sheet.py) has code examples for all the components we'll use in the tutorial.

-## Exercises
+## Examples
-The answers to the exercises are available in the folder [exercises](exercises).

-**I trust you to try to solve the exercises on your own before checking the answers.
-If you have any questions, feel free to ask me during the tutorial.**
+During the tutorial we'll be going over some interactive examples that are available in the [examples](examples) folder.
+Feel free to run them on the micro:bit to see how they work and change it to see the effects.

 ## Projects
 The tutorial has two projects: a single-player version and a multiplayer version of the Battleship game.